aherbert/gdsc-smlm/docs/model_plugins.rst

     :align: center
     :figwidth: 80%

-    Plot of the Area Under precision-recall Curve score against the filter width for various filters.
+    Plot of the Area Under precision-recall Curve (AUC) score against the filter width for various filters.
 The filter width is relative to the PSF width of the image data.
 All filters are single filters using a search width of 1.

 .. index:: !
 Fit Spot Data